NatLibFi/NDL-VuFind2-Vagrant/README.md

 - `vagrant ssh -c "/usr/bin/mysql_secure_installation" centos` to add MySQL root password and remove anonymous user & test databases
 - <a href="http://localhost:8082/vufind2">http://localhost:8082/vufind2</a>
   - Blank page or errors: adjust VuFind config(s) inside the VM, reload browser page.
 See also [Troubleshooting](#troubleshooting).
+  - Check forwarded ports `vagrant port centos` and adjust the URL if needed.

 Both machines can be run simultaneously provided the host has enough oomph.